tgscan-dev/playwright-pool/README.md

 ## Development

-Any contributions are welcome!
+Contributions to improve the library are welcome!

 ## License

-MIT
+This project is licensed under the MIT License.